COHHIO’s Training & Technical Assistance Program

 State of Ohio Projects for Assistance in Transition from Homelessness (PATH) T&TA

-The Ohio Department of Mental Health (ODMH) contracts with COHHIO to provide training and technical assistance to Ohio’s PATH program grantees.
+The Ohio Mental Health & Addiction Services contracts with COHHIO to provide training and technical assistance to Ohio’s PATH program grantees.
 The PATH program is administered by the Center for Mental Health Services, a component of the Substance Abuse and Mental Health Services Administration (SAMHSA), within the U.S. Department of Health and Human Services.
 The Stewart B. McKinney Homeless Assistance Amendments Act of 1990 authorized the PATH program.

 PATH is a formula grant to the 50 states and other territories.
 ODMH administers these formula funds for Ohio.
 PATH services are for people with severe and persistent mental illness, including those with co-occurring substance use disorders, who are experiencing homelessness or are at risk of becoming homeless.
 PATH services include community-based outreach, mental health, substance abuse, case management and other support services aimed at helping homeless persons secure housing and also become linked to mental health services.
 For additional information, please click here.